 SOVEREIGNS: 22 mm diameter, 0.2353 troy ounces gold

 To find an approximate value of your specific coin, first multiply its gold content by the current price of gold.
-This gives the basic value.
-For instance, the basic value of a half sovereign at today's gold price ($1474 US dollars per troy ounce, look it up for current value: kitco.com) is 0.1177 x 1474 = $173 US dollars.
-Second, estimate the collector premium using the listings above and add it to the BV.
+This gives the basic value, BV.
+For instance, the BV of a half sovereign at today's gold price ($1474 US dollars per troy ounce, look it up for current value: kitco.com) is 0.1177 x 1474 = $173 US dollars.
+Second, estimate the collector premium using the listings below and add it to the BV.

 You can see that some of these coins are worth a ton of money.
 If you have such a coin, congratulations!
 You should consult with a knowledgeable coin dealer or collector and have your coin authenticated, graded, and encapsulated by a third party numismatic (coin collecting) service.
 Use PCGS, NGC, ICG, or ANACS for this purpose.
 Do not use other services.